MetPX/sarracenia/doc/design/messages_v02.rst

         -- File Segment strategy::

-		i - inplace (do not create temporary files, just lseek within file.) may result in .ddsig file being created? p - part files.  use .part files,  suffix fixed. do not know which will be default.
+		i - inplace (do not create temporary files, just lseek within file.) may result in .srsig file being created? p - part files.  use .part files,  suffix fixed. do not know which will be default.